tbranyen/diffhtml/packages/diffhtml/README.md

 *The core diffHTML library that parses HTML, syncs changes, and patches the DOM.*

-Stable version: 1.0.0-beta.9
+Stable version: 1.0.0-beta.10

-Inspired by React and motivated by the Web, this library is designed to help web developers write components and applications for the web.
+Inspired by React and motivated by the Web, this library is designed to help developers write components and applications using HTML.
 By focusing on the markup representing how your state should look, diffHTML will figure out how to modify the page with a minimal amount of operations.

 ## Quick Jump